timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle I-Trust Fund Code/CHAPTER 98-TRUST FUND CODE/Subchapter A-Establishment of Trust Funds.md

 * #### (2) Exception for prior obligations
   * Paragraph (1) shall not apply to any expenditure to liquidate any contract entered into (or for any amount otherwise obligated) before October 1, 2023, in accordance with the provisions of this section.

+#### (f) Additional transfer to trust fund
+* Out of money in the Treasury not otherwise appropriated, there is hereby appropriated $14,000,000,000 to the Airport and Airway Trust Fund.

 ### §9503.
 Highway Trust Fund
 #### (a) Creation of Trust Fund
 * There is established in the Treasury of the United States a trust fund to be known as the "Highway Trust Fund", consisting of such amounts as may be appropriated or credited to the Highway Trust Fund as provided in this section or section 9602(b).